-- How to evaluate an integral graphically, numerically, and algebraically - How integrals relate to net area and total area - A slope field and differential equations
+- The integral is a limit of a Riemann sum - The definition of a integral as an antiderivative • - The Fundamental Theorem of Calculus (Parts 1 and 2) • - How to evaluate an integral graphically, numerically, and algebraically • - How integrals relate to net area and total area • - A slope field and differential equations

-- Is there some connection between an integrals and area? - Are integrals used in any real-life situations? - What are all these dashes on this coordinate plane?
+- Is there some connection between an integrals an - Are integrals used in any real-life situations? - What are all these dashes on this coordinate plane?